DamonAknuh/Pixel-Art-Generator/README.md

 ## Summary
 This program takes a .bmp image file and parses/stores the pixel data to apply various image filters.

+Future plans will enable more image filters ontop of other file output modes.

 ## Todo:
 - [x] - Infrastructure and Platform setup
   - [x] - Flush out make system for